tbrowne5/crisprHAL/README.md

 ```
 \*An 80% training & 20% test split was used for base model generation, and therefore has been included in place of the 5-fold cross validation tests used for the TevSpCas9 and SpCas9 enzyme transfer learning-based models.

-# 6: Data availability and preprocessing
+# 6: Data availability and processing

 Raw sequence reads from which the TevSpCas9 and SpCas9 datasets are derived are available at: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA939699